-STUDENT PROGRAMS OFFICE Pagoda Union Building, Room 952 (206) 546-4654 or 546-5862 or 546-5821 horeline Community College offers students unique educational opportunities for student leadership, co-curricular learning, service learning, social interaction, cultural expression, and recreational experiences.
+STUDENT PROGRAMS OFFICE Pagoda Union Building, Room 952(206) 546-4654 or 546-5862 or 546-5821

+Shoreline Community College offers students unique educational opportunities for student leadership, co-curricular learning, service learning, social interaction, cultural expression, and recreational experiences.
 Activities include a variety of student clubs and organizations, performing arts, publications, intramural and intercollegiate sports, and college governance opportunities.
 Many of these programs are organized to supplement classroom learning, while many others are developed in response to student interest.
 The Student Guide, available at no charge through the Student Programs Office, provides a description of the more than 70 clubs and organizations available on campus, with contact information on how to become involved.
 Students are encouraged to join organizations on campus in the belief that this participation can build lasting friendships, provide unique educational experiences, and establish support systems of peers, faculty and staff advisors.

 Many activities provide students with the opportunity to develop leadership skills, including learning how to manage meetings, how to recruit members and develop organizations, how to manage events, how to communicate with diverse groups, how to manage budgets, and how to promote programs.
-The SVELT (Students Visioning, Empowering and Leading Team) leadership program offers formal leadership training, with a credit option for club officers and members.
-Internships are also available through the SVELT program to plan major events, such as International Night.
+The Student Leadership program offers formal leadership training, with a credit option for club officers and members.
+Internships are also available through the Student Leadership program to plan major events.
 The Ambassadors Program offers students an opportunity to provide campus tours and other community outreach activities.
-The CAPS (Campus Activity Programmers) program provides a means for students to involve other students in campus activities.
+The CAPS (Campus Ambassador Program) program provides a means for students to involve other students in campus activities.
 The Arts and Entertainment Board develops the college's Artist & Lecture Series.